jakelequire/cryo/README.md

 |                      |                   | `<=` - LTE           | `%=`                 |

 ### <u>Hello, world!</u>
 Since there is no standard library yet, the language is very limited in what it can do.
-When the project builds, it will use a C file to borrow functions from.
-This is located in [`./src/cryo/std.c`](./src/cryo/std.c).
+When the project builds, it will use a C++ file to borrow functions from.
+This is located in [`./cryo/cxx_support.cpp`](./cryo/cxx_support.cpp).

 Here is a simple hello world program in Cryo: